-Ian is an search engine optimization expert.
-How to choose a good keyword.
+Ian is a search engine optimization expert.
+Enjoy this article!

 In this digital world, everyone seems to be doing social media marketing.
 Everyone seems to be making an attempt to create positive presence on social media.
 However, people tend to commit some social selling mistakes.
 Since everyone makes mistakes, social marketers are not an exception.
 The bad thing about making a mistakes in social selling is that one will drop customers.
 Below are 5 social media marketing mistakes.